shashankpritam/shashankpritam.github.io/content/cv.md

 ## OBJECTIVE

-As a Ph.D. candidate in Biological Sciences, specializing in Computational Biology, I have gained skills in mathematics, programming, and advanced analytics.
-My expertise includes machine learning applications, bioinformatics tool development, and the analysis of biological data.
+I am a Ph.D. candidate in Biological Sciences, specializing in Computational Biology, I have gained skills in mathematics, programming, and advanced analytics.
+My expertise and interests includes machine learning applications, bioinformatics tool development, and the analysis of biological data.
+In general, programming is quite appealing to me from both academic and practical perspectives.

 I am interested in bridging scientific research and industry solutions.
 I want to apply my research skills and technical knowledge to contribute to innovative projects that use computational methods to advance the understanding and application of biological insights.